TheRoddyWMS/Roddy-Default-Plugin/README.md

 ## Environment Setup Support

-The job is started with the default environment configured with your job submission system, also depending on the Roddy configuration.
+The job is started with the default environment configured for your job submission system.

 The `baseEnvironmentScript` serves as kind of general configuration of your cluster environment.
 Usually it sources something like
 `/etc/profile` or `$HOME/.profile` or `$HOME/.bashrc`.
 Note that the `baseEnvironmentScript` variable is taken from Roddy's